Dietitian Education Program

-The Dietitian Education Program in Dietetics at North Dakota State University is to prepare competent professionals as entry-level registered dietitians for positions in clinical, food service or community nutrition or to pursue careers in a food, nutrition or related field.
+The Mission of the Dietitian Education Program in Dietetics at North Dakota State University is to prepare competent professionals as entry-level Registered Dietitians for positions in clinical, food service or community nutrition or to pursue careers in a food, nutrition or related field.

-- Graduates achieve a pass rate of eighty percent (80%) or above for first-time attempts on the Registration Examination for Dietitians over a 5-year period.
+- Alumni achieve a pass rate of 80% or above for first-time attempts on the Registration Exam over a five year period.